shubham-root/agent-maestro/README.md

 - Add the detailed contract of the SSE response
 - Use ZOD to add type constrain of controller?
+- Convert roo.html to a React App, and finish send message flow.

 ## License